Choosing a Chinese Restaurant in Brighton?

 Days, East Street in Brighton

 Situated at the old Picture House, Days is a world buffet restaurant, where diners can enjoy an exciting range of dishes from the Far East.
 Offering up to 200 dishes at lunchtime and at dinner, you really are spolit for choice at Days.
 Stylish but affordable, Day’s promise an ‘unforgettable dining experience which is exciting on the palate and gentle on the wallet!’
 Award winning Chinese cuisine.

 Hins Restaurant (aka China Hins), Church Road Hove

 Authentic Chinese cuisine prepared by highly trained and talented chefs.
 Hins has a great menu including all of the Chinese classics such as Aromatic Duck as well as a few slightly more signature dishes such as Mongolian Crispy Lamb.
 In addition to your classic range of appetisers, soups, meats, seafood and vegetarian dishes there’s also a choice of ‘Iron Plate Sizzling Dishes’ such as the Sizzling Fillet Steak in Mandarin sauce.
 Delicious.

 Oriental Village, Boundary Road Hove

 Oriental Village in West Hove brings you the very best of South East Asia.
 A fusion of Chinese, Japanese, Thai and Malaysian, the menu could be described as a smorgasbord of Far Eastern culinary delights: oriental tapas if you will.
 Quick and friendly service, this modern and authentic oriental restaurant offers a range of set menu’s and caters for vegetarians.

-Here are further Chinese restaurants and takeaways in Brighton and Hove where limited or no information is available:
+Further Chinese restaurants and takeaways in Brighton and Hove: